magentix/leo/README.md

 # Leo

-Leo is the smallest Gemini server in the world.
+Leo is the smallest Gemini server in the universe.

 # Requirements